 Here are some ways to celebrate the popular devotion for January, the Holy Name of Jesus.

 Talking to Kids about the Holy Name of Jesus

 God wants us to be with him in heaven.
-And so, God sent Jesus to teach us what we must do in hope that we will join him in heaven one day.
+He sent Jesus to teach us what we must do so we will join him in heaven one day.
 This is called salvation.